-Construction works especially when construction the cabins and towers are likely to cause visual related impacts mainly by having activities out of touch with the natural environment in some cases.
-The tower structures are regarded as being the most visually intrusive component of transmission lines.
-It is anticipated that the construction of the proposed transmission lines will impose a visual impact on the immediate surrounding area.
-However, it is proposed that the new transmission line be constructed using CRS towers for the majority of the route.
+Construction works especially when constructing the cabins and towers are likely to cause visual related impacts mainly by having activities out of touch with the natural environment in some cases.
+The tower structures are regarded as being the most visually intrusive component of distribution lines.
+It is anticipated that the rehabilitation of the proposed distribution lines will impose a visual impact on the surrounding area.
+However, it is proposed that the distribution line be constructed using CRS towers for the majority of the route.
 These towers are smaller, less steel-intensive, and less visually intrusive.

-The frame-like structure of the transmission line tower presents a low degree of view obstruction as a result of it not being a solid structure, and allows for blending with background colour/patterns of most landscapes.
+The frame-like structure of the distribution line tower presents a low degree of view obstruction as a result of it not being a solid structure, and allows for blending with background colour/patterns of most landscapes.